☰ Menu

 I have a house built on a slab in a flood plain.
 From time to time, I get water in the house.
 To remediate after a flood, I must open up the walls about 24 inches and dry out the walls, and then replace the insulation and the sheet rock.
 If I could use an insulation which would not hold water and install wonder board on the first two feet of the walls it would be a big improvement.
 Can closed-cell foam be used in this application?

 Closed-cell spray polyurethane foam (SPF) is an excellent option for you.
 Closed-cell SPF is listed as a Class 5 Flood Damage-Resistant Material per FEMA.
 This means it is “Highly resistant to floodwater damage, including damage caused by moving water.
 These materials can survive wetting and drying and may be successfully cleaned after a flood to render them free of most harmful pollutants.”
 It is the only insulation material that meets this classification.
-You can read all about it in the FEMA Technical Bulletin 2.
 It would be an excellent idea to install closed-cell SPF into your walls the next time you have to open them up.

 plus minus